We get it-- math isn’t fun.

 Marsha’s experience working with Elephant Learning definitely changed the way her kids approached math.
 Just look at the results below!

-With Khalia being a perfectionist and a word wizard, getting her to love math was tricky when all she wanted to do was ready books.
+With Khalia being a perfectionist and a word wizard, getting her to love math was tricky when all she wanted to do was read books.
 When she started Elephant Learning at age 9 years old, her Elephant Learning age was a bit lower, at 8.72 years.
 After 17 weeks on the platform, her Elephant Age skyrocketed to almost 13 years old.
 She was able to learn math more and more, without making it feel like she was eating up all of her time from her reading and creative thinking.

 Haskell’s work in math was struggling even more than his big sisters.
 His Elephant Age started out at almost 2 years below his actual age.
 In-school math wasn’t cutting it, and he wanted to stretch his mind to solve problems while also having fun doing it.
 After 17 weeks of Elephant Learning, his age jumped up over 5 years to an Elephant Age above 9 years old.
 He was suddenly solving math problems for kids three grades above him-- and loving it.
 Math is no longer a chore for him, as he uses Elephant Learning as a means of utilizing his strategic, problem-solving mind.

-Though little Jozette wasn’t as old as her big siblings, Elephant Learning is helping her get a leg up come grade school.
+Though little Jozette wasn’t as old as her big siblings, Elephant Learning is helping her get a leg up coming into grade school.
 Her age actually started higher than her current age, which meant she hadn’t been struggling yet.
 With Elephant Learning, her age jumped from a 3 to a 6, meaning she was doing math problems akin to those in kindergarten and the first grade whilst she was in preschool.